Cecil Woodham-Smith: Career

-Her first book as a historian, a biography of Florence Nightingale published in 1950, took her straight to the top of her profession.
+Her first book as a historian, a biography of Florence Nightingale published in 1950 by Constable, took her straight to the top of her profession.
 Her meticulous research had taken nine years, and the book succeeded in restoring Nightingale's reputation, which had dwindled following Lytton Strachey's representation of her in Eminent Victorians.
 Acclaimed for its combination of scholarship and readability, Florence Nightingale won the James Tait Black Award for biography.

 Her next book was equally well received.
-The Reason Why (1953) was a study of the Charge of the Light Brigade, a military disaster during the Crimean War and one of the defining events of the Victorian age.
-It became her most popular book, and afterwards she explained to a television audience how she wrote the Charge itself: working at a gallop through thirty-six hours non-stop without food or other break until the last gun was fired, when she poured a stiff drink and slept for two days.
+The Reason Why (1953, Constable) was a study of the Charge of the Light Brigade, a military disaster during the Crimean War and one of the defining events of the Victorian age.
+It became her most popular book, and afterwards she explained to a television audience how she wrote it: working at a gallop through thirty-six hours non-stop without food or other break until the last gun was fired, when she poured a stiff drink and slept for two days.
 Though the work was critically acclaimed, it came to the conclusion that the allies had lost the Crimean War, which most historians conclude is not true.

 She produced two more notable works.
-The first was The Great Hunger: Ireland: 1845-1849 (1962), a history of the Great Irish Famine of the 1840s that was critical of the British government's handling of the famine, in particular singling out Sir Charles Edward Trevelyan for criticism, although she did acknowledge that the British government assisted during the first phase of the famine.
+The first was The Great Hunger: Ireland: 1845-1849 (1962), a history of the Great Famine of the 1840s, which was critical of the British government's handling of the famine, in particular singling out Sir Charles Edward Trevelyan for criticism, although she did acknowledge that the British government assisted during the first phase of the famine.
 The second was the first volume of Queen Victoria: Her Life and Times (1972).
 She was unable to complete the next volume of the biography, and died in London in 1977 at the age of 80.